 While the fire-breathing WRX STI and lesser WRX may have taken the limelight in the Impreza’s heyday, the humble Turbo offered a similar driving experience to its rally-born brethren, but for a lower cost.
 Good examples can be hard to find now, but a handful of early, unmolested cars come in under our budget.

-Believe it or not, the Mitsubishi Shogun is still in production in close to the same form it initially took in 2006 — a testament to its proven track record of being a rugged, dependable real go-anywhere machine.
+Until it was withdrawn from the market in 2019, the Mitsubishi Shogun had been on sale in the UK for almost forty years – a testament to its proven track record of being a rugged, dependable real go-anywhere machine.

-But why pay £40k+ for a shiny new one, when for a tenth of the price you can get all of that — just in a less polished package.
-Late second-generations can be had within our price and, although they may have seen some action over the years, will still offer just as much function as a new Shogun will.
+But while those last versions would have cost £40k+ to buy new, a tenth of the price can get all of that — just in a less polished package.
+Late second-generations can be had within our price and, although they may have seen some action over the years, will still offer just as much function as a newer Shogun will.

 Toyota Land Cruiser

 When it comes to off-roaders, there’s only one name that’s as iconic as Land Rover — and that’s Land Cruiser.
 Toyota’s offering in this segment is a true legend, famed for unshakeable reliability and unstoppable off-road capability.